ThomasMBury/ewstools/README.md

 ## Contribution

-If you are interested in being a contributer to *ewstools* please post your proposal on the [issue tracker](https://github.com/ThomasMBury/ewstools/issues)
+If you are interested in being a contributer to *ewstools*, or run into trouble with the package, please post on the [issue tracker](https://github.com/ThomasMBury/ewstools/issues).